jsa2/CloudShellAadApps/readme.md

   ⚠ Only use this tool if you know what you are doing and have reviewed the code

-  ⚠ always use the tool first in test environments, with non-sensitive data
+  ⚠ Always test the tool first in test environments, with non-sensitive data

 ---
 As the licenses says, 0%  Liability 0% Warranty